-If you want to know the relative importance of each attribute, then the researcher needs to calculate Attribute Importance via determining how much difference each attribute can make in the total utility of a specific product.
-That difference is the range in the attributes’ utility value.
+If you want to know the relative importance of each attribute, you will need to calculate Attribute Importance by determining how much difference each attribute can make in the total utility of a specific product.
+That difference is the range in the attribute's utility value.

-You calculate percentages from relative ranges, obtaining a set of attribute importance values that add up to a 100.
-The higher the percentages are, the more important it is.
+You can calculate percentages from relative ranges, obtaining a set of attribute importance values that add up to 100.
+The higher the percentage is, the more important the feature.

-In the end, you should be able to discern which features go together for the most impact.
-(Ideally, you are working with a software platform that automates this process for you.)
+In the end, you can discern which features should be combined for the most impact- ideally, you are working with a software platform that automates this process for you.

-In addition to those insights, sometimes insights leaders are interested in taking these utility scores and using them to simulate market share, where a market simulation provides information on the relative share of respondents who prefer predefined products in a certain context.
+In addition to those insights, you may be interested in taking your utility scores and using them to simulate market share, where a market simulation provides information on the relative share of respondents who prefer predefined products in a certain context.

-This enables researchers with the ability to test various market scenarios and assess things such as price demand curves, or the impact of product adjustments, and competitiveness between various products.
+Simulating market share enables researchers to test various scenarios and assess factors like price demand curves, the impact of product adjustments, and the competitive landscape.

 The first step in conducting a market simulation begins with specifying relevant products.
-Then the total utility of these products is computed at the individual or target level.
-The total product utility is the sum of its part worth utilities (Green and Krieger, 1988).
-From there, consumer insights leaders can, for example, compare the total utility value of products to that of a “none of the above” option.
+The total utility of these products is computed at the individual or target level- the total product utility being the sum of its part-worth utilities (Green and Krieger, 1988).
+From there, consumer insights leaders can compare the total utility value of products to that of a “none of the above” option.

-The higher the difference between the total utility score of an alternative and the utility of “none of the above” option, the more likely it is for users to accept the alternative.
-Therefore, a product's total utility below the “none of the above” option is the value indicating that the users are not likely to accept the offer.
+The larger the difference between the total utility score of an alternative and the utility score of the “none of the above” option, the more likely it is for users to accept the alternative.
+Conversely, if a product's total utility score is below the “none of the above” option, it indicates that the users are not likely to accept the offering.

-Researchers can easily apply the logit model to estimate market share.
-Market share is predicted by simply exponentiating the total utility of a product and then dividing this value by the sum of all products’ exponentiated values and that “none of the above” option.
+Researchers can apply the logit model to estimate market share.
+Market share is predicted by simply exponentiating the total utility and then dividing this value by the sum of all products’ exponentiated values and that “none of the above” option.
 Here is the formula:

-If you are a bit scared of formulas, like most people, all the formula asks you to do is what is mentioned in the last paragraph “market share is calculated by exponentiating the total utility of a product and then dividing this value by the sum of all products’ exponentiated values and the “none of the above” option”.
+Conjoint analysis is simply the mathematical representation of what we covered in the paragraph above: “Market share is calculated by exponentiating the total utility of a product and then dividing this value by the sum of all products’ exponentiated values and the “none of the above” option."

-The calculation can be done using a basic calculator with the “EXP” (or ex) button on it.
+The calculation can be done using a basic calculator equipped with an “EXP” (or ex) button.